Federation Cliff Walk Dover Heights

 You continue through a grassy reserve until you reach a dead end.
 Here you head back up onto the street and follow Ray Street until its end, and the track begins again to the right of a large apartment building in the picture below.

-A 1 bedroom apartment here will sell for more than 1.2 million dollars.
-There are currently plans to add two more penthouse stories to this building and generally give it a spruce up.
+A 1 bedroom apartment here will sell for over 1.2 million dollars.
+There are currently plans to add two more penthouse stories to this building and give it a spruce up.

 From here, it’s a short walk around Diamond Bay Reserve.